 Perform the maintenance listed in the "Maintenance Schedule."
-Refer to "Maintenance Schedule" for further information.
+Refer to "Maintenance Schedule" for the proper maintenance intervals.
 When towing a trailer, never exceed the GAWR or GCWR ratings.

-Improper towing can lead to a injury collision.
+Improper towing can lead to a collision.
 Follow these guidelines to make your trailer towing as safe as possible: